UBS internal probe focused only on accused trader

-LONDON The head of an internal UBS probe into "rogue trader" Kweku Adoboli, accused of losing the Swiss bank $2.3 billion (1.4 billion pounds), did not consider whether others at the bank might have been involved, a London court heard on Wednesday.
+LONDON Oct 10 The head of an internal UBS probe into "rogue trader" Kweku Adoboli, accused of losing the Swiss bank $2.3 billion, did not consider whether others at the bank might have been involved, a London court heard on Wednesday.

 However, Ruwan Weerasekera, chief operating officer of UBS's investment arm, said two other independent inquiries had looked into all aspects of the bank's involvement and had found no complicity among the bank's managers.